Shopify/eslint-plugin-shopify/docs/rules/react-type-state.md

 # Requires that React component state be typed in TypeScript. (react-type-state)

-TypeScript will not correctly check your state instance property against the state declared in your type initialization unless you explicitly provide the type annotation.
-This rule enforces that you provide that type annotation when it detects you are initializing state in a TypeScript React component.
+TypeScript will not correctly check your state instance property against the state declared in the component’s type initialization unless an explicit type annotation is provided.
+This rule enforces that the type annotation is provided when it detects a meaningful state type in a TypeScript React component.

 ## Rule Details